Gunjan8/Sales_Insight_AtliQ_hardware/README.md

 ## Tableau:-
 1. Connect the MySQL database with the Tableau desktop.
 2. Organize  databse in star schema data model so it is easy to understand and analyze. ![Alt text](https://github.com/Gunjan8/Sales_Insight_AtliQ_hardware/blob/main/images/Screenshot%20(26).png)
+3. Filter the negative and 0 values in sales amount column in transaction table by giving the column range above 0.
+4. Convert USD into INR in the transaction’s table because the AtliQ Hardware only works in India so the USD values are not required.
+To convert those USD values use calculated field option to create a column Normalized amount and write a formula to rectify this issue.
+`IF [Currency] =='USD' THEN [Sales Amount]*74 ELSE [Sales Amount] END`